Anadin Extra Tablets

 Aspirin:

-Other NSAIDS and corticosteroids: Concurrent use of other NSAIDS or corticosteroids may increase the likelihood of GI side effects.
+Other NSAIDS and corticosteroids: Do not use in combination with other NSAIDs as these may increase the risk of adverse effects.

 Metoclopramide: Metoclopramide increases the rate of absorption of aspirin.
 However, concurrent use need not be avoided.